 Languages

-(1) Participating insurance and reinsurance undertakings or insurance holding companies shall disclose their single solvency and financial condition report in the language or languages determined by their group supervisor.
+1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall disclose their single solvency and financial condition report in the language or languages determined by the group supervisor.

-(2) Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and of the group itself, require participating insurance and reinsurance undertakings or insurance holding companies to also disclose the report referred to in paragraph 1 in another language most commonly understood by the other supervisory authorities concerned, as agreed in the college of supervisors.
+2. Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and of the group itself, require the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company to also disclose the report referred to in paragraph 1 in another language most commonly understood by the other supervisory authorities concerned, as agreed in the college of supervisors.

-(3) Where any of the subsidiaries covered by the single solvency and financial condition report has its head office in a Member State whose official language or languages are different from the language or languages in which that report is disclosed by application of paragraphs 1 and 2, the supervisory authority concerned may, after consulting the group supervisor and the group itself, require participating insurance and reinsurance undertakings or insurance holding companies to include in that report a translation of the information related to that subsidiary into an official language of that Member State.
-Participating insurance and reinsurance undertakings or insurance holding companies shall disclose a translation into the official language or languages of that Member State of the following:
+3. Where any of the subsidiaries covered by the single solvency and financial condition report has its head office in a Member State whose official language or languages are different from the language or languages in which that report is disclosed by application of paragraphs 1 and 2, the supervisory authority concerned may, after consulting the group supervisor and the group itself, require the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company to include in that report a translation of the information related to that subsidiary into an official language of that Member State.
+The participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company shall disclose a translation into the official language or languages of that Member State of the following:

-(a) the summary of the information from that report, as referred to in Article PDS2, related to the group;
+(a) the summary of the information from that report related to the group;

 (b) the information from that report related to that subsidiary, unless exemption has been granted by the supervisory authority concerned.